-We have developed this holistic approach with a large number of experts who are in our board of advisors.
-Important ecosystem restoration experience from large scale restoration projects and studies are herewith embedded in our organisation.
+We have developed this holistic approach with a large number of experts.
+Important ecosystem restoration experience and lessons learned from restoration projects and studies are herewith embedded in our organisation.

 The figure above presents an overview of the Resource Based Dredging concept.
-It shows the step by step approach; coastal interventions are followed by processing works of dredged materials which are then suitable for re-use in landscape restoration works.
-This smart re-use principle is in line with the circular economy movement.
+It shows on a high level the step by step approach; coastal interventions are followed by processing works of dredged materials which are then suitable for re-use in landscape restoration works.